But, where does polyester rate?

-In this guide, we outline whether or not polyester might be a sustainable or eco friendly fabric.
+In this guide, we outline whether or not polyester specifically might be a sustainable or eco friendly fabric across different factors.

 *NOTE: this guide focuses on the main type of polyester used in polyester fabric – the synthetic fibre, PET.